anubhav-dikshit/Experiments_with_R/README.md

 # Experiments_with_R
-My experiments with R and fun datasets
+This Repo contains some fun experiments with R and datasets which serves as my learning experiences